 - Third-degree felony: Burglary is charged as a third-degree felony when a person enters or remains in an unoccupied vehicle.
 If the individual is convicted, they could be sentenced to up to 5 years in prison and/or fined up to $5,000.

 Discuss Your Case During a Free Consultation

-If you've been accused of burglary/home invasion in Orlando, our lawyer is here to help fight your charges.
+If you've been accused of burglary/home invasion, our Orlando burglary lawyer is here to help fight your charges.
 We have over 11 years of experience and know that, depending on the circumstances, various defenses can be raised.
 You don't have to fight your burglary charges alone.
 Know that when you turn to the Law Offices of Jose E. Lopez, P.A., you'll have an advocate on your side sympathetic to your needs and ready to defend you.

 “Will go the extra mile”- Luis Martinez

 “If you want an attorney that will go the extra mile for you to get the job done right I highly recommend Attorney Jose Lopez.”- Doc M.

 “He made me feel secure that he had my best interest at heart.”- Lisa C.